-Once the cytoreduction surgery has been performed, heated chemotherapy drugs are then put into the abdomen while you are still under the anaesthetic to kill any cancer cells that cannot be seen.
-This is a process called hyperthermic intraperitoneal chemotherapy or 'HIPEC'.
-Using a chemotherapy drug in a heated fluid that is circulated through the abdominal cavity helps to destroy and remove any cancer cells that could otherwise grow into further tumours.
-The surgeon puts 4 tubes into the side of the abdomen and a machine/pump is used to circulate and heat the chemotherapy which is mixed with fluid.
+If the surgeon has removed all or most of the cancer, heated chemotherapy drugs are put in the abdomen while you are under the anaesthetic during the same operation to kill any cancer cells that cannot be seen.
+This is a process called hyperthermic intraperitoneal chemotherapy or HIPEC.
+The combination of using a chemotherapy drug placed in a heated fluid that is circulated through the abdominal cavity helps to destroy and remove any cancer cells that could otherwise grow into further tumours.
+The treatment we can offer will vary depending on the extent that the cancer has spread.

+In order to perform HIPEC, the surgeon puts 4 tubes into the side of the abdomen and a pump is used to circulate and heat the chemotherapy which is mixed with fluid.
 After up to 90 minutes the chemotherapy is washed out and the abdomen is closed in the normal manner.

-© 2019 The Christie NHS Foundation Trust.
+© 2020 The Christie NHS Foundation Trust.
 This document may be copied for use within the NHS only on the condition that The Christie NHS Foundation Trust is acknowledged as the creator.

 Two regimens of chemotherapy are used.
 Most commonly, Mitomycin C is heated to 42 degrees centigrade and put into your abdomen for 90 minutes.
-The second regime uses a combination drug given to you by an intravenous drip (5-Fluorouracil) as well as the heated abdominal chemotherapy (Oxaliplatin) for 30 minutes).
+The second regime uses a combination of 2 drugs, one given to you by an intravenous drip (5-Fluorouracil) and the other as the heated abdominal chemotherapy (Oxaliplatin for 30 minutes).